-Figure 6.16: Unit cell for a composite reinforced by randomly oriented short fibers (Böhm et al., 2002).
+Figure 6.16: Periodic volume element for a composite reinforced by randomly oriented short fibers (Böhm et al., 2002).
 The nominal fiber volume fraction is $\xi = 0.15$ and the 15 cylindrical fibers in the cell have an aspect ratio of a = 5.

 Table 6.2 lists predictions for the overall elastic response of a composite reinforced by randomly positioned and oriented fibers obtained by analytical estimates, the Hashin- Shtrikman bounds (Hashin and Shtrikman, 1963) and results obtained with the above type of unit cell, for which data are shown pertaining to cylindrical and spheroidal fibers.
-Interestingly, noticeable differences were found between the predictions for reinforcement Table 6.2: Overall elastic properties of a SiC/Al2618 MMC reinforced by randomly oriented fibers (a = 5, $\xi=0.15$) as predicted by the Hashin-Shtrikman bounds (HSB), by the extended Mori-Tanaka method (MTM) of Wei and Edwards (1999), by the classical self-consistent scheme (CSCS) of Berryman (1980), by the Kuster and Toksöz (1974) model (KTM) and by multi-fiber unit cells of the type shown in fig. 6.16 (MFUC), which contain 15 spheroidal or cylindrical fibers (Böhm et al., 2002).
+Interestingly, noticeable differences were found between the predictions obtained for given Table 6.2: Overall elastic properties of a SiC/Al2618 MMC reinforced by randomly oriented fibers (a = 5, $\xi=0.15$) as predicted by the Hashin-Shtrikman bounds (HSB), by the extended Mori-Tanaka method (MTM) of Wei and Edwards (1999), by the classical self-consistent scheme (CSCS) of Berryman (1980), by the Kuster and Toksöz (1974) model (KTM) and by multi-fiber unit cells of the type shown in fig. 6.16 (MFUC), which contain 15 spheroidal or cylindrical fibers (Böhm et al., 2002).

+-

 E^ ν^

 [GPa] []

-450.0 0.17
+fibers 450.0 0.17

-70.0 0.30
+matrix 70.0 0.30

-87.6 0.246
+HSB/lo 87.6 0.246

-106.1 0.305
+HSB/hi 106.1 0.305

-89.8 0.285
+MTM 89.8 0.285

-91.2 0.284
+CSCS 91.2 0.284

-90.3 0.285
+KTM 90.3 0.285

-89.4 0.285
+MFUC/sph 89.4 0.285

-90.0 0.284
+MFUC/cyl 90.0 0.284

-[GPa] 450.0 70.0 87.6 106.1 89.8 91.2 90.3 89.4

-by cylindrical and spheroidal fibers that have the same fiber volume fraction and aspect ratio, occupy the same positions and show the same orientations, with the spheroidal reinforcements leading to a more compliant response, especially in the inelastic regime.
-Useful results were obtained despite the low number of fibers in the unit cell and excellent agreement with analytical descriptions was achieved in terms of the orientation dependence of the stresses in individual fibers, compare fig. 2.4.
+values of the reinforcement volume fraction and aspect ratio, even when fibers of the above two shapes occupy the same positions and show the same orientations: the spheroidal fibers generally give rise to more compliant responses, especially in inelastic regimes.
+Useful results were obtained despite the low number of fibers in the unit cell and good agreement with analytical descriptions was achieved in terms of the orientation dependence of the stresses in individual fibers, compare fig. 2.4.
 Whereas the phase arrangement shown in fig. 6.16 does not contain a sufficient number of fibers for approaching representativeness even in the elastic range, recent studies using much larger volume elements have markedly improved this situation, see, e.g., Tian et al. (2015).